-Recent survey data reveals interesting insights into how enthusiasts manage their hardware lifecycles.
-While many players are adopting more measured approaches to hardware longevity, a small subset of the community remains perpetually unsatisfied with their current setups.
+Recent survey data has provided a fascinating window into how gaming enthusiasts manage their hardware lifecycles.
+While much of the community is adopting a more measured approach to longevity, a small subset of players remains perpetually unsatisfied with their current setups.

 The Rise of the Sensible PC Upgrader